Skip to footer content

 Frequently Asked Questions

-IronPDF supports Windows and macOS platforms and is compatible with various .NET versions, as well as Java, Python, and Node.js.
+IronPDF supports Windows and macOS platforms and is also compatible with Java, Python, and Node.js, offering a versatile solution for developers across different environments.

-IronPrint offers features such as customizable print settings (e.g., paper size, orientation, DPI), asynchronous printing, and print preview functionality.
+IronPrint provides advanced features including customizable print settings (e.g., paper size, orientation, DPI), asynchronous printing, and print preview functionality.

-IronPrint can handle various file types for printing, including images and PDF documents, through its comprehensive Printer class.
+IronPrint can handle various document types for printing, including images and PDF documents, using its comprehensive Printer class.

 Chaknith Bin